lovebhatia/react-vfjh9u/ReactHooks/SpeedTypingGame/read.md

  * Make it so clicking the Start button starts the timer instead of it      starting on refresh
  * (Hint: use a new state variable to indicate if the game should be running or not) */

+ /**
+ * Challenge 6:
+ *
+ * When the timer reaches 0, count the number of words the user typed in
+ * and display it in the "Word count" section

+  * After the game ends, make it so the user can click the Start button again
+ * to play a second time
+ */